 Creating an e-safety policy?
 Where do you start?

-How can we implement a progressive e-safety curriculum?
+How can we implement a progressive online safety curriculum?

 Open or Close

-It can be challenging for educators to develop their own progressive e-safety curriculum, but there are programmes of work that can help.
+It can be challenging for educators to develop their own progressive online safety curriculum, but there are programmes of work that can help.

-Common Sense Media in the United States has produced a programme which we believe provides a sound basis to embed e-safety within the UK school curriculum, from Foundation Stage to Key Stage 5.
+Common Sense Media in the United States has produced a programme which we believe provides a sound basis to embed online safety within the UK school curriculum, from Foundation Stage to Key Stage 5.